-Egypt: 5,000 Years of "You Have to See This"
+Egypt: 5,000 Years of "You Have To See This"

 Pyramids, Nile cruises, desert oases, and the kind of history that makes you forget what century you're in.
 Here's how to plan your trip.